Shopping Madness

 I have never been so hot while in meetings – which I think added to the sense of exhaustion by the time my head hit my pillow.

 I don’t know what to think.
 I am so tired.
-I had a business meeting in Paris Monday.
+I had a business meeting in Paris on Monday.
 Travelled Eurostar.
 It’s usually fabulous.
-Up at 4.30 to make the 6.20 train was OK but the 18:16 return train was delayed by four (count them, 4) hours (sat on the train for 2 of them) and so I wasn’t actually back at my house until nearly 1am.
-21+ hour day – now that’s what I call working.
-And I probably didn’t achieve very much!
+Up at 04.30 to make the 06.20 train was OK, but the 18:16 return train was delayed by four (count them, 4) hours (sat on the train for 2 of them), and so I wasn’t actually back at my house until nearly 1am.

 Paris was baking.
 I have never been so hot while in meetings – which I think added to the sense of exhaustion by the time my head hit my pillow.

-Have you ever thought how the internet is feeling (apparently, it has emotions).
 Right now, it’s looking The current mood of the Internet at www.imood.com (honest).

 Welcome To Curnow.Org

-And now they say go.
 My website has been online for a number of years (in fact, my first website was in late 1993 on the backend of the web servers of the company I was working for).
-Over the years I have kept up various parts of the site, taken others down and generally tended it like you would a garden that you let go “back to nature”.
+Over the years, I have kept up various parts of the site, taken others down, and generally tended it like you would a garden that you let go “back to nature”.
 To be honest, I left it alone.
-Some of the more cringe-worthy stuff may be moved into this new look (but I doubt it) and my site devoted to pictures of satellite dishes has been, forever, lost (and, honestly, I am sad about that).
+Some of the more cringe-worthy stuff may be moved into this new look (but I doubt it), and my site devoted to pictures of satellite dishes has been, forever, lost (and, honestly, I am sad about that).

-So it was time for a re-vamp.
-Time to do something different with my site and that’s when I decided that maintaining a site was hard work and there must have been an easier way.
-I had been experimenting with various Blogging tools for a year or so and never settled on anything I felt wholly comfortable with.
+So it was time for a revamp.
+Time to do something different with my site, and that’s when I decided that maintaining a site was hard work and there must have been an easier way.
+I had been experimenting with various blogging tools for a year or so and never settled on anything I felt wholly comfortable with.
 Then, taking a walk down one of the web’s odder byways, I stumbled across Movable Type and decided that, if I was serious about making it easier to maintain my site more often, then this was the tool I was going to use.
 And so here we are …

 I have now given myself the power to do this stuff quickly and efficiently.
 At last, I can update my site easily.
-But when it comes to the moment of truth I expect the next few entries to be pointless links to (vaguely) interesting stuff until such time as I find my voice again.
+But when it comes to the moment of truth, I expect the next few entries to be pointless links to (vaguely) interesting stuff until such time as I find my voice again.